-Facebook has made the art of the paid advertisement very dynamic.
+Facebook has made the art of paid advertisement very dynamic.
 You have many options to choose from when setting up an ad.
-We’re here to walk you through ad campaign set up, boosting a post, and promoting a page.
+We’re here to walk you through ad campaign setup, boosting a post, and promoting a page.
 These are the basic and primarily used features in Facebook advertising.

 The best way to set up paid Facebook ads is by establishing a campaign in your Ads Manager.
 With this method, you have access to many more customizable options for creating your ads.

-To begin, navigate to your business’ Facebook homepage and look for the “Promote” button in the list of navigation links on the left side of the page.
+To begin, navigate to your business’s Facebook homepage and look for the “Promote” button in the list of navigation links on the left side of the page.

 Find the “Go to Ads Manager” link low on the page and click on it.